alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 - ✅ **Testability**: Good test coverage with passing tests
 - ✅ **Documentation**: Clear, accurate, user-friendly documentation
 - ✅ **Future-Proof**: Extensible architecture ready for enhancements

+### 🛑 COMPLETION GUARDRAILS (Prevents Infinite Loops):
+**STOP and declare completion when ALL of these are met:**
+1. All todos marked complete ✅ with concrete proof
+2. No LSP errors or critical warnings
+3. All tests passing (unit + integration)
+4. Documentation written and verified
+5. Security review completed
+6. Performance within acceptable limits
+**Do NOT continue optimizing beyond these criteria - "production-ready enough" is the standard.**

 ## 🔧 Advanced Problem-Solving Strategies